Parking and Transportation

-A transportation access fee is assessed to support USF St. Petersburg’s transportation infrastructure and to increase student access to transportation services.
-Services include access to motorist assistance, and public transportation through the PSTA.
+A transportation access fee is assessed to support USF’s transportation infrastructure and to increase student access to transportation services.
+Services include access to motorist assistance and public transportation through the PSTA.

 The State of Florida does not provide funding for university parking programs.
-Instead, revenue earned from parking permit, meter, and citation fees are used to pay for parking systems at USF St. Petersburg.
+Instead, revenue earned from parking permit, meter, and citation fees are used to pay for parking systems on campus.

 Where does the money go?

 - Maintenance of parking garage and surface lots